+Our people are one of our most valuable assets.
 As a viable competitor in the talent market, INLIVIAN must focus on rapidly developing its workforce skills and the capabilities of emerging leadership candidates to shape top talent.
 Our talent management efforts will focus on acquiring, retaining, and developing the necessary talent to achieve our goals.
-To this end, INLIVIAN would focus on four talent management initiatives: we will recruit a diverse workforce that will meet the needs of the organization; we will provide comprehensive development and engagement programs to help staff and managers attain professional growth and accomplish their goals; we will provide the necessary tools that prepare our staff for internal and external environmental changes; and we will ensure our compensation and performance management processes align with staff performance with organizational goals.
+To this end, INLIVIAN will focus on four talent management initiatives:

+- we will recruit a diverse workforce that will meet the needs of the organization; - we will provide comprehensive development and engagement programs to help staff and managers attain professional growth and accomplish their goals; - we will provide the necessary tools that prepare our staff for internal and external environmental changes; and - we will ensure our compensation and performance management processes align with staff performance with organizational goals.